Pedro-Costa-Lins/TextureFolderDownsampler/README.md

   - The script will create a copy of the folder with the new downsampled textures.
   - The copy will have the name extended with "_downsampled_by_{ _f_ }x.{ _extension_ }"

-OBS: This will also affect the thumbnail image found in many texture folders
+WARNING: This will affect every image in the folder including the thumbnail found in many texture folders.

 ## TO-DO:
   - Make it simpler to use (.exe?)